How to get from Sihanoukville to Kep

 Sihanoukville to Kep by Taxi

-Expect to pay around $40 when you hail a taxi on the streets.
-Make sure to agree on the price in advance to avoid ending up with complicated discussions about the price at arrival.
+Expect to pay around 201,000 KHR ($50) when you hail a taxi on the streets.
+But make sure to agree on the price in advance to avoid any awkward price debates when you arrive.

-Another option is to book your taxi online for $60.
-They are slightly more expensive but in return, you will get a bigger car with more leg space and luggage storage than the normal sedan taxis you find on the street.
+Another option is to book your taxi online through 12Go.Asia or Camboticket.
+Fares from Sihanoukville to Kep start from 265,000 KHR ($66) to 281,000 KHR ($70).
+It’s a bit more expensive, but in return, you will get a larger car with more legroom and luggage space than the standard sedan taxis you find on the street.

 Was this post helpful?